koushiksen1995/koushiksen1995.github.io/_pages/about.md

   limit: 3 # leave blank to include all the blog posts
 ---

-I am a stellar astrophysicist working on various aspects of massive binary evolution.
-I combine detailed binary evolution modelling with spectroscopic observations of massive binary stars to understand how stars form, evolve, die and impact their surroundings. <!-- #Write your biography here.
+I am a stellar astrophysicist working on various aspects of massive stars in binaries.
+I combine detailed modelling with spectroscopic observations of massive binary stars to understand how they form, evolve, die and impact their surroundings. <!-- #Write your biography here.
 Tell the world about yourself.
 Link to your favorite [subreddit](https://www.reddit.com).
 You can put a picture in, too.
 The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder. -->

+I was born and brought up in Kolkata, India.
+I completed my Bachelor's and Master's in Physics at the Indian Institute of Technology Kharagpur.
+I did my doctoral studies at the Argelander Institute for Astronomy, University of Bonn.
+I worked with Prof. Dr. Norbert Langer on modelling massive Algol binaries and black hole high-mass X-ray binaries.
+You can find a copy of my thesis <a href='https://bonndoc.ulb.uni-bonn.de/xmlui/handle/20.500.11811/10363'>here</a>.

+Following my doctorate, I held a research adjunct position at the Nicolaus Copernicus University in Torun, Poland, before moving to Tucson, Arizona.
+Working in astronomy has given me the opportunity to travel all around the world, experiencing different cultures, cuisines and people. <!-- You can find more about my travels <a href='https://koushiksen1995.github.io/blog/'>here</a>. -->

 <!-- #Put your address / P.O. box / other info right below your picture.
 You can also disable any of these elements by editing `profile` property of the YAML header of your `_pages/about.md`.
 Edit `_bibliography/papers.bib` and Jekyll will render your [publications page](/al-folio/publications/) automatically.  -->